gsmiller/lucene/lucene/sandbox/src/java/org/apache/lucene/sandbox/queries/TiSBenchResults2.md

 * Term-in-set cardinality: 20 terms
 * Term-in-set cost: exactly 1 for each term / total cost of 20 across all terms

-This is a similar story to above, but postings outperforms DV in general even more due to the lower cardinality of the filter terms.
-Because of the 8x multiplier in IndexOrDV, it _never_ chooses a DV approach, while the proposed TiS query does occasionally, which probably accounts for the performance benefit.
+This is a similar story to above, but our proposed TiSQuery gets it right more often, producing better results.

 | Approach     | Large Lead Terms | Medium Lead Terms | Small Lead Terms |
 |--------------|------------------|-------------------|------------------|